-Their argument uses automorphic methods, and takes as input the fact that there are no $\Aut(C)$-invariant trilinear forms on the holomorphic differentials of $C$ combined with the arithmetic input that the Jacobian of $C$ has Mordell-Weil rank $0$ over the totally real subfield of $\mathbb{Q}(\zeta_7)$.
-See also \cite{LS} for related discussion and results. \end{remark} \begin{remark} Chao Li pointed us to J.~Top's thesis \cite[Section 3.1]{Top}, which mentions an example of a non-hyperelliptic curve of genus $3$ with torsion Ceresa cycle modulo algebraic equivalence, constructed by Chad Schoen --- the example seems never to have been published.
-In personal communication, Schoen has indicated to us that he does not recall the example.
-After seeing this paper on the arXiV, Beauville \cite{Bea1} discovered a non-hyperelliptic genus $3$ curve (different from the curve in Corollary \ref{genus-3-example}) with torsion Ceresa class in the intermediate Jacobian.
-Van Geemen alerted us that Beauville's example was Schoen's lost example -- in \cite{BeaSch}, Beauville and Schoen together proved that the Ceresa cycle of their curve is torsion modulo algebraic equivalence. \end{remark}
+Their argument uses automorphic methods and takes as input the fact that there are no $\Aut(C)$-invariant trilinear forms on the holomorphic differentials of $C$ combined with the arithmetic input that the Jacobian of $C$ has Mordell--Weil rank zero over the totally real subfield of $\mathbb{Q}(\zeta_7)$.
+See also \cite{LS} for related discussion and results. \end{remark}